 The investigators will randomly select 5,000 to 6,000 individuals from the study participants who provided screening information to participate in the study for at-home swab, saliva and fingerprick blood sample collection and completion of further questionnaires.
-Each study participant will receive an at-home sample collection test kit with detailed instructions on collecting samples (including an instructional video link) and returning the kit to UC Berkeley for further analysis in the laboratory.
+Each study participant will receive an at-home sample collection test kit with detailed instructions on collecting samples (including an instructional video for returning participants and an instructional video for new participants) and returning the kit to UC Berkeley for further analysis in the laboratory.

-The at-home sample collection kits are safe and easy-to-use.
+The at-home sample collection kits are safe and easy-to-use for returning participants and for new participants.
 By providing these samples, study participants can help researchers fight COVID-19 from the privacy of their homes.
 Investigators will test oral and nasal swab and saliva samples for the presence of the SARS-CoV-2 virus (active infection) and blood samples for the presence of SARS-CoV-2 antibodies, which are proteins produced by the immune system in response to a specific infectious agent and indicate a previous infection.

 Sampling and data collection from each participant will take place up to 5 times over 8-10 months – approximately every 6-8 weeks.

 Your privacy is very important to us.
 Any personal contact information you provide for the screening questionnaire will be stored securely, used only for secure research-related communication with you, and not shared with anyone outside of the study investigators at UC Berkeley.

 For more information on this study, see the additional information below.
 To learn more about the U.S. government response to the COVID-19 pandemic, visit coronavirus.gov.